Crazy Taxi: Crazy Taxi 3: High Roller

-Crazy Taxi 3: High Roller was released for the Xbox on July 23, 2002, and later released as a PC title in 2004.
-The game reuses the original arcade map modified to allow the use of the "Crazy Hop" introduced in Crazy Taxi 2, one of the maps from Crazy Taxi 2, and a new map based on Las Vegas ("Glitter Oasis").
-The game adds an additional four characters to select from.
+Crazy Taxi 3: High Roller was released for the Xbox on July 23, 2002, and released as a PC title in 2004.
+The game reuses the original arcade map modified to allow the use of the "Crazy Hop" introduced in Crazy Taxi 2, one of the maps from Crazy Taxi 2, and a map based on Las Vegas ("Glitter Oasis").
+The game adds an additional four characters to select.
 The game allows the player to unlock other modes of transport besides the taxi, including a stroller, a pedal bike and a carriage.
 The mini-games in Crazy Taxi 3 are featured in a "Crazy X" arrangement.
 An arcade version, entitled Crazy Taxi: High Roller was created in 2003 using the same three maps as the home console version.

 Crazy Taxi: Catch a Ride

 Crazy Taxi: Catch a Ride was ported to the Game Boy Advance by Graphics State and distributed by THQ, and released on April 8, 2003.
 This version is fundamentally the same as the Crazy Taxi console versions, featuring the San Francisco and Los Angeles-themed maps but with a smaller selection of mini-games, adapted to play on the portable device using the Graphics State "Rush" engine.
 Specifically, while the city and streets are rendered using 3D graphics, the taxi, passengers, and other traffic are represented by sprites to work on the limited GBA hardware.
 Richard Whittall, creative director for Graphics State, noted that Catch A Ride was "about the most technically challenging game you could do on a handheld machine" at the time of its release.